 - Promote the fair administration of justice.

-Typically, tolling agreements are contracts and not subject to public record.
+Typically, tolling agreements are contracts and are not subject to public records.
 However, there are situations where a tolling agreement may become a public record, such as when there is mass tort litigation.

 How long can a tolling agreement last?

 A tolling agreement can last for a specific period of time, or it can be indefinite.
 Both parties need to agree on when the agreement will end.
-Tolling agreements typically toll the litigation by three months or 90 days.
+Tolling agreements typically stall the litigation by 90 days.